gbowerman/azure-myriad/README.md

 Note: Imperative commands to manage scale sets using CLI and PowerShell are being worked on.
 The following commands manage templates where the VM Scale Sets are modelled.

 Download a recent <a href="https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/">Aure PowerShell</a>.

-Examples:

 You can deploy VMSS templates and query resources using any current Azure PowerShell version.

-Examples:

-switch to ARM and create a resource group (switching to ARM won't be needed with the latest PowerShell):
+To get started switch to ARM and create a resource group (switching to ARM won't be needed with the latest PowerShell):

 Switch-AzureMode -Name AzureResourceManager New-AzureResourcegroup -name myrg -location 'Southeast Asia'